Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolGroupMember.md

 ## PARAMETERS

 ### -GroupMemberObjectId
-The object ID of the member (User or Group) to add to the group.
+Specifies the unique object ID of the user or group to add to the group.

 ```yaml
 Type: Guid